 Figure 10.
 Percentage change in the catch potential of top exploited species in Canada’s EEZ between 2087 and 2000 by (a) small-scale fisheries and (b) large-scale fisheries.
 Species displayed in descending order with top exploited species at the top.

 Similar to regional trends, there is high overlap (90 species; 99% of total exploited species) in species composition between LSF and SSF in Canada’s EEZ.
 LSF have 6 uniquely LSF species composing 0.21% of the total LSF catch, while SSF have 21 unique species to the SSF composing 2.42% of the total SSF catch.
 The top unique species compose a small proportion to the overall catches.
-The top unique species to the SSF are Red sea urchin (Strongylocentrotus franciscanus; 0.236% of catch), Pink salmon (Pandalus jordani; 0.0495% of catch) and Giant Pacific octopus (Enteroctopus dofleini; 0.0446% of catch) and top unique species to LSF are Curlfin sole (Pleuronichthys decurrens; 0.0177%), Blue shark (Prionace glauca; 0.00111%) and Giant Pacific octopus (Enteroctopus dofleini; 0.000595%).
+The top unique species to the SSF are Red sea urchin (Strongylocentrotus franciscanus; 0.236% of catch), Pink salmon (Pandalus jordani; 0.0495% of catch) and Giant Pacific octopus (Enteroctopus dofleini; 0.0446% of catch) and top unique species to LSF are Sebastes borealis 0.518, Sebastes nigrocinctus 0.5119, Sebastes nebulosus 0.501,

 USA West Coast